 Duck shooting is not a sport, it is an obscenity. ...
 Those men who need guns to reassure themselves about their masculinity should be forced to look elsewhere for reassurance.Editorial,

 The Age, 24 March 1993

 Australia's wetlands are some of the most beautiful and peaceful places in Australia.

-In Victoria, South Australia and Tasmania they are also regularly the site of an archaic 'sport' that leads to the suffering of hundreds of thousands of native waterbirds each year.
+In Victoria, South Australia, the NT and Tasmania they are also regularly the site of an archaic 'sport' that leads to the suffering of hundreds of thousands of native waterbirds each year.